ries-lab/DECODE_Cloud_JobFetcher/README.md

     - `PATH_HOST_BASE`: path to mount on the host (e.g., `/home/user/temp/decode_cloud/mount).
   - Timeouts:
     - `TIMEOUT_JOB`: how often (in seconds) to look for a new job.
-    - `TIMOUT_STATUS`: how often (in seconds) to send a keep-alive signal while processing the job.
+    - `TIMEOUT_STATUS`: how often (in seconds) to send a keep-alive signal while processing the job.
 #### Build the Docker image
 `docker build -t jobfetcher .`
 #### Install the nvidia-container-toolkit